stefanrieken/pasta/README.md

 - Each with its own palette of 4 colors (or 3 colors plus transparency) out of a system wide 16-color pallete.

 ## For the rp2040 / Thumby
-Plain Pasta should work on the rp2040 once a build target is set up.

-Tricolore may be a sweet match for TinyCircuit's Thumby Color, but a port is not presently started.
+Tricolore should be a sweet match for TinyCircuit's Thumby Color.

-Instead, Pasta **Bianco** was whipped up to serve the original Thumby.
+Pasta **Bianco** was whipped up to serve the original Thumby.
 It requires a copy of the Pico SDK with the TinyUSB submodule to be found next to the Pasta folder.

-Type 'make rp2040' to make the executables, then copy 'bianco.uf2' to your Thumby.
+Type `make rp2040` to make the executables, then copy `bianco.uf2` to your Thumby.
 Alongside a 'ready' message on the Thumby screen, You should now be able to contact your Thumby over serial.
 From there, press enter to initiate the Pasta REPL, where you can also copy / paste any relevant samples.

+An audio-only version of Bianco serves as a first port for the Thumby Color.
+Type `make rp2350` to build this version.

 ## Status
 Having had experience with similar recipes, Pasta was cooked up on a whim, but